John O'Brien (Louth footballer)

-John O'Brien (born 12 October 1985) is a current Gaelic player for Louth and Seán O'Mahony's.
+John O'Brien is a former Louth inter-county gaelic footballer.
+At club level he represents Dundalk team Seán O'Mahony's.

 Inter-county

-O'Brien made his senior debut in 2006 in the O'Byrne Cup against DIT and has been a permanent member of the Wee County since then.
-He is probably the best Right half backs for Louth and was part of the team who almost won the county's first Leinster title in over 53 years but was snatched controversially by neighbours Meath after ref Martin Sludden awarded a goal which proved to be a square ball and was thrown over the line.
+Having previously played for his county at minor and under-21 levels, O'Brien made his senior debut in 2006 in an O'Byrne Cup match against D.I.T.
+He would go on to become a mainstay of the Wee County panel for almost ten years.
+He was part of the team which almost won the county's first Leinster title in 53 years but were controversially denied by neighbours Meath, after referee Martin Sludden awarded a goal which was proven to be a square ball and thrown over the line.

 In early 2011 O'Brien announced his plans to emigrate to Australia in search for work alongside his team mates Michael Fanning and midfielder Brian White.
+He returned home in early 2013 and rejoined the county senior squad under new manager Aidan O'Rourke.
+He retired from inter-county activity following the conclusion of the 2014 All-Ireland Senior Football Championship.

+O'Brien won O'Byrne Cup, Tommy Murphy Cup and NFL Division 2 medals during his career with Louth.